microsoft/code-with-engineering-playbook/docs/continuous-integration/dev-sec-ops/evaluate-oss/README.md

 ## Tools for Evaluating Open Source Software

 - [OpenSSF Scorecards](https://github.com/ossf/scorecard) - This tool actually automates some of the checks in the list above and can be used to evaluate the security posture of open source projects.
 This can run as a GitHub action or in the Command Line Interface (CLI) to provide a security scorecard for open source projects.
 Note which metrics are important to you, your organization and the customer's.
-This tool is used by [known open source program offices (OSPO)](https://securityscorecards.dev/#part-of-the-oss-community) for measuring open source contibutions by their employees.
+This tool is used by [known open source program offices (OSPO)](https://securityscorecards.dev/#part-of-the-oss-community) for measuring open source contributions by their employees.
 - [OWASP Dependency-Check](https://owasp.org/www-project-dependency-check/) - a software composition analysis utility that identifies project dependencies and checks if there are any known, publicly disclosed, vulnerabilities.
 - [Concise Guide for Evaluating Open Source Software](https://github.com/ossf/wg-best-practices-os-developers/blob/main/docs/Concise-Guide-for-Evaluating-Open-Source-Software.md) - a guide to help you expand upon the knowledge in this page to evaluate open source software.